NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     zipsByURI(crown_polys, savepath=paste0(wd,'crown_polygons'),check.size=FALSE)

-Next we can read in the polygon data as a terra SpatialVec object as follows.
+Next we can read in the polygon data as a terra `SpatVector` object as follows.
 Display the coordinate reference system (CRS) information.
-You can un-comment the last line to display more detailed info about the CRS.
+You can un-comment the last line to display more detailed information about the CRS.

     shp_file <- paste0('~/data/','RMNP/RMNP-2020-polygons-v2/RMNP-2020-polygons.shp')

     rmnp_crown_poly <- terra::vect(shp_file)

-    crs(rmnp_crown_poly, describe=TRUE)
+    crs(rmnp_crown_poly, describe=TRUE) # display dataframe describing the CRS

     ##                       name authority code                              area                         extent
     ## 1 WGS 84 / Pseudo-Mercator      EPSG 3857 World between 85.06°S and 85.06°N -180.00, 180.00, 85.06, -85.06

     # cat(crs(rmnp_crown_poly), "\n")
 You can see that this data has EPSG code 3857, which does not match the AOP raster data, which is in UTM 13N (EPSG 32613) for this site.
-We can re-project the vector data so that both datasets are in the same projection.
+We can re-project the vector data so that both datasets align.
 Note that NEON is planning to update the CRS of the polygon data to match the AOP raster data, but this is not currently available (as of Spring 2024).

     rmnp_crown_poly_UTM13N <- project(rmnp_crown_poly, "EPSG:32613")